XxAwesqmexX/Emxte/README.md

 - Works with Minecraft 1.21+
 - No config required (unless you want to add your emotes, this process is explained within the config.yml located in the Plugin's folder)
 - Comes With Default Emotes (Scroll Down To View)
+- Takes ANY 8x8 Image You Want and Turns it Into an In-Game Display 'Emote' (No Resource Packs Required)

 ---